Welcome to SINephile 🎬

 If Machete don’t text, then SINephile doesn’t do stars.
 Because… meh.

-One for how the film shapes us.
 The other?
-For how its release strategy shapes cinema itself.
+An algorithmic, objective calculation on how its release strategy shapes the art of cinema itself.

-A verdict on caliber and impact—10 levels, ranging from heavenly ascension to the Ninth Circle of hell on the SINemeter.
+A judgment on caliber and impact — 10 echelons, ranging from heavenly ascension to the Ninth Circle of Hell.

 Think stylish thumbs-up… or way, way down.

-A cheeky threat-level index calling out how quickly films ghost theaters for streaming, thus hastening the extinction of moviegoing.
+A satirical threat-level index counting down how quickly movies ghost theaters for streaming (among other factors), thus hastening the extinction of communal moviegoing.

-Nicole Kidman didn’t endure heartbreak in heels for this—let alone in an Oscar gown at an AMC during a rainstorm in the Valley.
+Nicole Kidman didn’t endure heartbreak in heels for this — let alone in an Oscar-worthy pantsuit at a strip-mall AMC during a rainstorm in the Valley.

 DEFCON 5 = Cinematic sanctity preserved